top of page

 CLASSES

-A 4-Week class with Denise Ackert
+A 5-week course with Denise Ackert

 “The critical element in meditation practice is beginning again.
 Everyone loses focus at times, everyone loses interest at times, and everyone gets distracted over and over again.
 What is essential, and also incredibly transforming, is realizing that we have the ability to begin again, without blaming or judging ourselves, without thinking we have failed, without losing heart, we can, and need to, constantly be beginning again.”